nebius/nebius-architect-solution-library/generative-ai-examples/nvidia-playground/README.md

 +---------------------------------------------------------------------------------------+
 ```

-this gives us the possibillity to use less than full GPU for resources like Milvus DB, Notepad, and Query server.
-You can find examples how to set nvidia mig resources in the [values.yaml](./helm/values.yaml) file.
+This gives us the flexibility to allocate less than the full GPU for resources such as Milvus DB, Notepad, and Query Server.
+You can find examples of how to configure Nvidia MIG resources  in the [values.yaml](./helm/values.yaml) file.

-Once gpu operator is deployed, you can also find the possible options how to label your nodes in the gpu-opeator namespace:
+Once gpu operator is deployed, you can explore the available options for labeling your nodes within the gpu-operator namespace:

 ```
 kubectl describe configmap default-mig-parted-config -n gpu-operator